JarKz/hyprland_kb_switcher/README.md

 And you can switch it between three or more languages in more pleasant way.

 > __NOTE__
-> If you forgot about adding one more keyboard into kb_switcher, there is a command 'add-device' and it's antipode - 'remove-device'.
-For list of current added devices - 'list-devices'.
+> If you forgot about adding one more keyboard into kb_switcher, there is a command 'device add' and it's antipode - 'device remove'.
+For list of current added devices - 'device list'.

 ## Contribution